tsnguyenducphuong/media-agency/README.md

 ## Key features:

-Useful for Ecommerce and Marketing use cases, in which you have thoundsands of product images and the Ecommerce Media Agency will help you to:
+Useful for Ecommerce and Marketing use cases, in which you have thoudsands of product images and the Ecommerce Media Agency will help you to:

 1. **White background**: Convert your 1000++ product images with many different backgrounds or distracted background to standard white background (often required by platform like Amazon, EBay, Etsy...)